memcachier/docs/heroku_articles/flask-memcache.md

 ```

 >note
->In our small sample app we will have no use for the `SECRET_KEY`.
-However, it
+>This small sample app will not use the `SECRET_KEY`, but it's
->is always a good idea to configure it as larger projects are bound to use it
+> always a good idea to configure it.
+Larger projects almost always use it,
 >and it is used by many Flask addons.

 We also need set the `FLASK_APP` environment variable to let Flask know where
 to find the application.
-We will set all the required environment variable in
+For local development, set all required environment variables in
 a `.env` file:

 ```